DanielHJacobsen/BankBook/README.md

 - Author: Daniel H. Bjørnskov

 ### How to start application:
+Prerequisite: Docker installed + port 3306 and 8080 should be available.
 1. Clone project to local IDE.
 2. Create an .env-file in the 'spring'-directory and provide API-key for exchange service.
 Syntax: API_KEY={your_or_my_key_here} (see image below to 'copy' mine)